wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 Now the value of the variable `my_list` points to a list of three strings.
 The use of `[`, `]`, and `,` are used to denote the begining, end and separator of the list.
 Like a sentence, this list of words is ordered.
-I like cake.
+I like pie.

 **Notice, we didn't use a `print()` on the variable.
 The last variable _expression_ in a cell is shown in the notebook by default.**